cristianoc/arc-challenge/README.md

 So the selected object is the only one that is not symmetric across the vertical axis.

-## Ablation Study
+### Ablation Study

-### Overview
+#### Overview

 An ablation study was conducted to evaluate how different combinations of synthetic techniques and feature sets impact the performance of the SizeARC solution.
 The study examined the model's accuracy across various levels of complexity, ranging from basic transformations to advanced feature combinations.

-### Methodology
+#### Methodology

 The study incrementally activated synthetic techniques and feature sets across increasing difficulty levels.
-Each level represents a progressively more complex configuration, allowing for an analysis of how each feature or transformation influences the model’s accuracy.
+Each level represents a progressively more complex configuration, allowing for an analysis of how each feature or transformation influences the model's accuracy.

-### Results
+#### Results

 The graph below summarizes the performance of the model on both the training and evaluation datasets across the different difficulty levels.

 <img width="866" alt="Screenshot 2024-08-26 at 06 38 49" src="https://github.com/user-attachments/assets/0a0b6e7c-6c79-433f-a8f0-193afafb592c">

-### Key Insights
+#### Key Insights

 - **Consistent Generalization**: The mechanism used in the SizeARC solution consistently generalizes well across both training and evaluation datasets, with similar accuracy scores observed at each difficulty level.